-Table 2 also provides a broad idea of the present extent and means of access is also given in order to illustrate the minimum expected level of transparency in the current system.
-There are repeated distinctions drawn for the subject matter or types of data in each example, which may or may not be sensitive.
+45 eCommittee Supreme Court of India.
+2016.
+'Case Management Through CIS 3.0 (Case Information system 3.0)', E-Courts, p.
+204, available at https://ecourts.gov.in/ecourts_home/static/manuals/ Case%20Management%20through%20CIS%203.0.pdf Table 2 broadly illustrates the personal and sensitive personal data found in various categories of court records and the current extent as well as means of public access to such records.
+However, it must be borne in mind that this table is merely a starting point and not not exhaustive of all kinds of privacy risks that may arise.
 Since privacy and privacy risks are highly contextual, a broad mapping like the one below is insufficient to chalk out the privacy concerns in each context.
 Instead, a large-scale information flow mapping exercise, followed by an assessment of the probability and magnitude of harm resulting from privacy violations, should be conducted to account for contextual factors.
-Paul Ohm identifies four factors that can be used to consistently determine if data is sensitive:
+Some factors that can be used to determine if the data is sensitive are46:

-- 1. the capability of data to be used to inflict harm (ranging from fraud to social discrimination); - 2. the probability of this occurring if the data is publicly disclosed; - 3. the expectation of confidentiality regarding certain types of data, such as health data; and - 4. concerns expressed by a majority of citizens, which are relevant since the harms which do occur only affect a minority of the population, meaning that the majority is less likely to be concerned with those specific harms.
+the capability of data to be used to inflict harm (ranging from fraud to social discrimination); the probability of this occurring if the data is publicly disclosed;

-We therefore propose that the judiciary undertake a policy formulation exercise in which specific classes of sensitive information are identified as particularly sensitive, relying on judicial precedent, procedural rules, and court rules to inform these decisions.
+3. the expectation of confidentiality regarding certain types of data, such as health data; and

+4. concerns expressed by a majority of citizens, which are relevant since the harms which do occur only affect a minority of the population, meaning that the majority is less likely to be concerned with those specific harms.
 In the present context, a procedure should be implemented for lawyers to seek removal of this information from the online public record.
 The court should retain the discretion to determine, either of its own motion or upon request by a party, that the public interest in having access to particular piece of sensitive data outweighs the privacy risks and the data should therefore not be redacted.
 As with PD, if court records are ever made machine readable and made accessible via API, court information systems, markup language should be used to tag sensitive information that is identified as such by lawyers at the time of filing, enabling automated redaction.